Met Office forecasts ‘mild Christmas’ with ‘notably high temperatures’

 In a statement on social media early on Monday, the airport confirmed the affected runway “has reopened and is operating as normal”.

-Heathrow Airport confirmed around 100 flights were cancelled on Sunday as passengers were advised to check with their airline before travelling.
+Heathrow Airport was also running as normal on Monday after around 100 flights were cancelled on Sunday amid strong winds.

 Several Loganair flights from Glasgow Airport to the Hebridean islands were also cancelled, and 18 CalMac ferry routes were axed.